wasamasa/form-feed/README.rst

 - `Overlay Control L <http://www.emacswiki.org/emacs/OverlayControlL>`_
   is what inspired me to take the font-lock route.
-However installing an overlay feels to heavyweight to me, additionally to that it's not trivial to clean them up afterwards.
+However installing an overlay feels too heavyweight to me, additionally to that it's not trivial to clean them up afterwards.